Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Where to Stay Nearby

-The best area to stay in Vieques nearby Mosquito Bay is La Esperanza.
-This area is centrally located and it’s home to bars, restaurants, and beaches.
+The best neighborhood to stay in Vieques near Mosquito Bay is La Esperanza.
+This area is centrally located and home to bars, restaurants, and beaches.
 Here are some of the best hotels you can find in the area:

 - 💠 Luxury – Blue Horizon Boutique Resort